SreekanthSubramanian/Driver-Alertness-System/README.md

 ## Training -

 The results of training accuracies vs. epochs are shown below.
-Complete details of architecture and results can be viewed from the [Model & Training Results](https://github.com/neelabhsinha/Drowsiness-Detection-in-Drivers-using-Deep-Learning/tree/master/Model%20%26%20Training%20Results) folder.
-Figure 1 is of Baseline Model, and Figure 2 is of Final Model.
+Complete details of architecture and results can be viewed from the [Model & Training Results](https://github.com/SreekanthSubramanian/Driver-Alertness-System/tree/main/Model%20%26%20Training%20Results) folder.

 ## Results & Conclusions -